I am a trainer and consultant in Lean Manufacturing, Six Sigma, quality management, and business management.

 5S Posters and 5S Pocket Guides

-If you are implementing 5S within your organisation then there are a couple of items that I can recommend that you use to maintain the awareness of your staff within your organization.
+If you are implementing 5S within your organisation then there are a couple of items that I can recommend that you use to maintain the awareness of your staff within your organisation.

-The first is posters: You can purchase well thought out posters that can be located in areas where they will be seen when your staff are discussing 5S and other improvements.
-Placed in meeting areas rather than stuck on noticeboards hidden in corridors and corners these act as handy reminders when discussing improvements and problem-solving.
+The first is posters: You can purchase well-thought-out posters that can be located in areas where they will be seen when your staff is discussing 5S and other improvements.
+Placed in meeting areas rather than stuck on noticeboards hidden in corridors and corners, these act as handy reminders when discussing improvements and problem-solving.

 The pocket guides are very useful, containing all of the information about 5S on a handy pocket-sized card that you can refer to easily.